 Three-fourths of shoppers dive in first thing Monday morning.
 Twenty-five percent shop during lunch and 34 percent go online Monday night.
 Only 19 percent take advantage of Cyber Monday sales the rest of the week.

-Cyber-Monday has begun starting earlier every year.
+Cyber Monday shopping has started earlier every year.
 Nearly a third of shoppers begin Cyber Monday on the Sunday before.